 System FontSelect a system font that is to be used for the text brush.
 You can alter the size, style (bold, italic, underlined) and the alignment (left, center, right).
 You may enter a multiline text and the window can be resized to enter large text.

 The brush uses the current foreground color as text color and the background color as transparent.
 A text brush can get any color from the color palette.

-A text brush is single colored by default so that a color change will directly
+A text brush is single colored by default so that a color change will directly change the text color.

-A bitmap font contains all letters made up of a fixed size.
+Bitmap FontA bitmap font contains all letters made up of a fixed size.
 It can not be scaled.
 The width of a letter may differ.

 The Space character size must be defined separately as well as the Line Gap.

 You can easily create your own bitmap fonts as a simple bitmap.
-For a permanent use store a bitmap font as image file in the "fonts" subfolder of the
+For a permanent use store a bitmap font as image file in the "fonts" subfolder of the installed application.

-Use the Transparent option to display a transparency pattern as background instead
+Use the Transparent option to display a transparency pattern as background instead of black.

 Related topicsBitmap fonts